 Dropout decreases overfitting by avoiding training all the neurons on the complete training data in one go.
 It also improves training speed and learns more robust internal functions that generalize better on unseen data.
 However, it is important to note that Dropout takes more epochs to train compared to training without Dropout (If you have 10000 observations in your training data, then using 10000 examples for training is considered as 1 epoch).

 Along with Dropout, neural networks can be regularized also using L1 and L2 norms.
+Apart from that, if you are working on an image dataset, image augmentation can also be used as a regularization method.

 For real-world applications, it is a must that a model performs well on unseen data.
 The techniques we discussed can help you make your model learn rather than just memorize.